DataFire/Integrations/integrations/generated/azure_resources_policydefinitions/README.md

 * output [PolicyDefinition](#policydefinition)

 ### PolicyDefinitions_CreateOrUpdate
-Creates or updates a policy definition.
+This operation creates or updates a policy definition in the given subscription with the given name.

 ```js